SWaeldchen/swaeldchen.github.io/_posts/2022-08-12-Formal_Interpretability.md

 $$

 Thus the Shapley values sum over all marginal contributions of the $$i$$-th player for ever possible coalition.
 In machine learning, the players correspond to features and the coalitions to subsets of the whole input.
-The explicite training of a characteristic function has been used in the context of simple two-player games to compare with heuristic attribution methods in [].
+The explicite training of a characteristic function has been used in the context of simple two-player games to compare with heuristic attribution methods in {% cite waldchen2022training --file formal_interpretability %}.
 However, generally in machine learning, the model cannot evaluate subsets of inputs.
-For a given input $$\mathbf{x}$$ and classification function $$f$$, [] define $$\nu$$ over expectation values:
+For a given input $$\mathbf{x}$$ and classification function $$f$$, define $$\nu$$ over expectation values:

 $$
     \nu_{f,\mathbf{x}}(S) = \mathbb{E}_{\mathbf{y}\sim \mathcal{D}}[f(\mathbf{y})\,|\, \mathbf{y}_S = \mathbf{x}_S ] = \mathbb{E}_{\mathbf{y}\sim \mathcal{D}|_{\mathbf{x}_S}}[f(\mathbf{y})].